natelandau/vid-cleaner/CONTRIBUTING.md

 ## Development Configuration

-Override settings while developing by adding a `dev-config.toml` file to the root level of the project.
+If you have a user config file, you can override the settings for development by adding a `dev-config.toml` file to the root level of the project.
 Any settings in this file will override settings in the default (user space) configuration file.
+You can easily create this file by running `cp src/vid_cleaner/default_config.toml dev-config.toml` from the root of the project.